Clinical Trials Using Dinutuximab

 This partially randomized phase III trial studies iobenguane I-131 or crizotinib and standard therapy in treating younger patients with newly-diagnosed high-risk neuroblastoma or ganglioneuroblastoma.
 Radioactive drugs, such as iobenguane I-131, may carry radiation directly to tumor cells and not harm normal cells.
 Crizotinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Giving iobenguane I-131 or crizotinib and standard therapy may work better in treating younger patients with neuroblastoma or ganglioneuroblastoma.

-Lenalidomide and Dinutuximab with or without Isotretinoin in Treating Younger Patients with Refractory or Recurrent Neuroblastoma
+Irinotecan Hydrochloride, Temozolomide, and Dinutuximab with or without Eflornithine in Treating Patients with Relapsed or Refractory Neuroblastoma